hallpaz/3dsystems20/docs/assignment2.md

 ##### Moving the câmera in the tutorial

 We decided to take the original code of the tutorial and move the camera towards the inside of the cow mesh.
 We could observe the exact same problem.
-We discarded issues related to the winding order of the faces.
+We discarded issues related to the winding order and normal orientation of the faces.

 ![enter image description here](img/cow_interior.jpg)

 ##### Toy texture

+##### Moving the near clipping plane

 ##### Cropping the mesh